-LEG LENGTHENER-If you have had a recent compression fracture or have osteoporosis and back pain, do not do this exercise as it pulls on the spine and may cause increased compression and pain.
+LEG LENGTHENER-If you have had a recent compression fracture or have osteoporosis with associated back pain, do not do this exercise as it pulls on the spine and may cause increased compression and pain.
+Work with a therapist trained in The Meeks Method before continuing on your own.

 Lie on back as in Decompression Exercise (# 1).
 Straighten one leg down to the supporting surface.
 Keep leg in alignment (do not rotate or slide it outward); knee cap should face directly up towards ceiling.
-With knee as straight as you can get it, lengthen the lower leg out through the HEEL, bringing the toes and forefoot upward towards the knee.
+With knee as straight as you can get it, lengthen the lower leg out through the HEEL, bringing the toes and forefoot towards the knee.
 Then, take a breath in and, as you breathe out, do either Variation 1 or Variation 2 below.
 Hold 2-3 seconds.
 Work up to 4-6 seconds.
 Relax.
 Repeat 1X.
 Do other leg.
 2-3 "sets" on each leg for a total of 4-6 lengtheners each side.

-\\\\\Variation 1: Lengthen the leg by pulling the pelvis away from the rib cage.

-\\\\\Variation 2: Lengthen the leg by imagining that you are pressing the bottom of your foot into a wet-concrete or soft-sand wall, such that you could make a mold of your foot on the wall.
+Variation 1: Lengthen the leg by pulling the pelvis away from the rib cage.
+Variation 2: Lengthen the leg by imagining that you are pressing the bottom of your foot into a wet-concrete or soft-sand wall, such that you could make a mold of your foot on the wall.
 Keep heel lengthened outward and toes and forefoot upward as you do the "mold, hold, and relax."